From the Desk of Rachel DeMille…

 In my last message, I ended with this thought:

-In the TJEd Home Companion we have some really great “adult skills” lists that help us with our kids transitioning to scholar phase.
+We have previously commented on some really great “adult skills” lists that help us with our kids transitioning to scholar phase.

 I am in the process of putting together a “tech skills” list that for many of us and our youth is critical to our making a difference.
 Here are some thoughts, as they come to me…